Phoenix and Ashes

 Eleanor has very little hope of ever escaping her evil stepmother, until one day her godmother shows up at the kitchen door, and tells her that her mother was an elemental master herself, and Eleanor surely has some of her powers.
 They carefully start to build up her powers, in the hope that someday they can break the spell on Eleanor.

 This is a well worded and engaging story with a well-planned plot and interesting characters.
-It also suffers from a dearth of editing, taking a bit too long to get through scenes, and frequently repeating information.
+It also suffers from a dearth of editing, taking a bit too long to get through scenes, and frequently repeats information.
 At over 450 pages, this can be annoying.
 However, some of this wordiness is justified.
-Lackey clearly has researched this historical period, and takes the time to give her readers enough context to feel emerged in the setting.
+Lackey clearly has researched this historical period, and takes the time to give her readers enough context to feel immersed in the setting.
 The novel doesn't focus on magic at the expense of an accurate picture of wartime England and the slowly collapsing social structure of the upper class.

 I suspect that this should not have been the first Mercedes Lackey book I read -- it is a good book, but shows all the signs of being written for hardcore fans, who know what they are getting and want as much of it as possible.
-Still, it is a good book, good enough to convince me to read some other, shorter works by here.
+Still, it is a good book, good enough to convince me to read some other, shorter works by her.

 The Elemental Masters series currently consists of: